-This area includes the strength of your foundation in scientific knowledge, the level of your curiosity, your study skills, and critical thinking skills.
-It could also include your commitment to excellence, which may be reflected in your grades, GRE or MCAT scores, or other areas of your life.
+This area includes the strength of your foundation in scientific knowledge, the level of your curiosity, your study skills, and your critical thinking skills.
+It might also include your commitment to excellence, which may be reflected in your grades, GRE or MCAT scores, or other areas of your life.

 Since there is a lack of diversity in PA programs, as revealed in the CASPA applicant data, programs are trying to improve in this area by selecting students from culturally diverse backgrounds and underrepresented ethnicities.
 They are also looking for students from medically underserved areas.
 Diversity can be represented by ethnicity, age, sexuality, socio-economic status, academic interests, and life experience, among others.

 << LISTEN TO THE PODCAST: Different Dimensions of Diversity >>

 Since PA programs are committed to training and graduating students who will become community leaders and healthcare providers, they will be looking for students who demonstrate a strong sense of responsibility to helping others and serving the community.
 Be honest in representing the depth of your commitment to helping others and the impact you have had through your activities and community service.

 In addition to evaluating your knowledge of the healthcare field and the PA profession, PA program selection committees want to see your potential in the areas of collaboration, mentorship, and lifelong learning.
 It will be important to demonstrate your strengths in these areas in your application essays.

 You can learn more about applying to PA programs from the programs’ respective websites.
 Some schools outline in specific terms what they value most in applicants, like Duke University, while other schools are less transparent.
 You can learn a lot more about the different programs by following them on social media, attending any events they offer on their campus, and networking with students and admissions staff or faculty.
 Be honest and accurate in representing yourself so that you are consistent in the message you are conveying to all of the programs about your level of preparation, unique characteristics, and potential.